tradeoforigin/dataframe-go/README.md

 5. `df.Remove(row int, options ...Options)` deletes a row.
 6. `df.UpdateRow(row int, vals any, options ...Options)` will update an entire row.
 7. `df.Update(row int, col any, val any, options ...Options)` is used to update a specific entry. `col` can be the name of the series or the column number.
-8. `df.ReorderColumns(newOrder []string, options ...Options) error` ReorderColumns reorders the columns based on an ordered list of column names.
+8. `df.ReorderColumns(newOrder []string, options ...Options) error` reorders the columns based on an ordered list of column names.
 The length of newOrder must match the number of columns in the Dataframe.
 The column names in newOrder must be unique.
 9. `df.RemoveSeries(seriesName string, options ...Options) error` will remove a Series from the Dataframe.
 10. `df.AddSeries(s SeriesAny, colN *int, options ...Options) error` will add a Series to the end of the DataFrame, unless set by ColN.
 11. `df.Swap(row1, row2 int, options ...Options)` is used to swap 2 values based on their row position.